AlexJReid/blog/content/posts/local-api/index.md

 ## Drawbacks
-Asute readers will have noticed I have not mentioned ACLs or certficiates.
-These are vital part in ensuring that only trusted services can join the mesh.
+Astute readers will have noticed I have not mentioned ACLs or certificates.
+These are an essential ingredient to ensuring that only trusted services can join the mesh.

 This pattern would be a bad idea to attempt on a production environment, unless you have a clickbait blog post planned: _I accidentally put my laptop into production and here's what happened!_